ilyess-sellami/MISP-TI-Lab/README.md

 ## ✅ Conclusion

-This lab demonstrates how to set up and use MISP (Malware Information Sharing Platform) as a SOC tool for managing and sharing threat intelligence.
+This lab demonstrates how to set up and use MISP (Malware Information Sharing Platform) as a SOC tool for **managing and sharing threat intelligence**.

 By walking through the process of installing MISP, creating an organization and users, and simulating a real-world ransomware attack event, we saw how MISP helps:

 - **Centralize threat intelligence** with structured events and attributes.